 Variation is a fundamental attribute of life; understanding its nature is important to all.
 Wisconsin Fast Plants are an ideal model for teaching this concept, with easily observable variation in many plant traits.
 This variation can be observed, described, and measured or quantified to gain greater understanding of plant traits.
 Development of selection experiments allows analysis of recorded data and measuring gain from selection, providing an excellent opportunity for modeling evolution through “artificial” selection.

-How can Fast Plants be used to teach about variation and natural selection?
+How can Fast Plants be used to teach about natural selection?

 - Within a population of Fast Plants, individual plants can vary in many traits